lin-380-s24/self_assessment_1/README.md

 ### Setup

+1. Create a new RStudio project for this assignment.
+Title it "self_assessment_1".
+You may want to create a new folder for this, and the other self-assessments, in your `Workspace/` folder.
-1. Create a new Quarto document.
+2. Create a new Quarto document.
 Title it "Self-assessment #1" and provide add your name as the author.
 2. Delete all the material below the front matter

 ### Respond